Th3D3stroy3r/Th3D3stroy3r/README.md

 ## Hi there 👋
+## I am a student and looking for like mineded people to explore the word of GitHub and coding.

 <!--
 **Th3D3stroy3r/Th3D3stroy3r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.